-- Committing to quitting
+- Committing to quitting.

-- Determining and setting goals
+- Determining and setting goals.

-- Choosing a treatment plan
+- Choosing a treatment plan.

-- Getting support during treatment
+- Getting support during treatment.

-- Planning to live an addiction-free life
+- Planning to live an addiction-free life.

 Commit to Quitting

-Getting sober takes time and effort, and those enrolled in a treatment facility must be fully committed to beating their addiction.
+Getting sober takes time and effort, and those enrolled in a treatment program must be fully committed to attaining sobriety.
 There are many reasons to commit to getting sober.
-Many people want to rebuild the relationships they had with their children, spouses or other family members.
+Many people want to rebuild the relationships they had with their children, spouses, or other family members.
 Others simply want to stop being under the influence of substances that make them behave in ways they should not.